tc09-brcm-social/smCurl/examples/ldapusermgmt/README.md

 * bash forcepwd.sh username -- force password change
 * bash clearpwd.sh username -- clear password change
 * bash searchuser.sh username -- dump the ldif of the user
-* bash adduser.sh username lastname firstname emailaddress
+* bash adduser.sh username lastname firstname emailaddress optionalPassword
 	* it create a user and show the self password service link.
 	* adduser.temp is the template used to create the user
 * ag.fcc -- a sample FCC that works with selfpwdlink.sh